 College is a stressful time, and students often report feeling overwhelmed.
 Many students may experience times of increased anxiety and low mood.
 Students who suffer from serious symptoms of anxiety and depression are encouraged to seek treatment.
 Other students who do not have serious symptoms but might be showing early signs of depression may benefit from additional support to reinforce their mental wellness.

-Tracy Gladstone, Ph.D., an associate director and senior research scientist with the Wellesley Centers for Women, will lead the Ministering to the Blue research team.
-Dr. Gladstone is the inaugural director of the Robert S. and Grace W. Stone Primary Prevention Initiatives at WCW and has an extensive background in studying, developing, and evaluating depression prevention programs.
+Tracy R.G.
+Gladstone, Ph.D., a senior scholar at the Wellesley Centers for Women, leads the Willow research team.
+Dr. Gladstone was the inaugural director of the Robert S. and Grace W. Stone Primary Prevention Initiatives at WCW and has an extensive background in studying, developing, and evaluating depression prevention programs.

 To learn more or to receive notifications about this project directly, please visit our webpage at wcwonline.org/willow or email willow@wellesley[dot]edu.

 If you have concerns that you might be depressed, we encourage you to contact the Stone Center Counseling Service.